Aaron Carter’s Health Crisis On ‘The Doctors’: Drug Results Are Out & It’s Not What Many Expected

 Carter has been mocked for his body built for the past years, causing the singer to try and learn more about his health with the help of experts from ER physician Dr. Travis Stork and his team from CBS’s show The Doctors.

-In fact, two episodes for the series’ tenth season has been dedicated to the 29-year-old artist as they delve into his health issues, starting off with his drug test results that came out recently.
+In fact, two episodes for the series’ 10th season has been dedicated to the 29-year-old artist as they delve into his health issues, starting off with his drug test results that came out recently.

 According to E!
 News, Aaron Carter tested negative of illegal substances like cocaine and meth.
 However, Dr. Scott warned him about the mixture of medications found in his blood.